ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

  99-a  of  the  State  Finance  Law.
-The balance of all other such moneys after payment of lawful fees shall be credited by the Comptroller to the [general fund] CONSERVATION FUND  TO  THE  CREDIT  OF  THE  CONSERVATION ENFORCEMENT  ACCOUNT  ESTABLISHED PURSUANT TO SUBDIVISION (K) OF SECTION EIGHTY-THREE OF THE STATE FINANCE LAW.
+The balance of all other such moneys after payment of lawful fees shall be credited by the Comptroller to the [general fund] CONSERVATION FUND  TO  THE  CREDIT  OF  THE  CONSERVATION
- S. 7086--A  4
+ S. 7086--B  4

+ ENFORCEMENT  ACCOUNT  ESTABLISHED PURSUANT TO SUBDIVISION (K) OF SECTION EIGHTY-THREE OF THE STATE FINANCE LAW.
   4. All moneys received by any other person or court in an action for a penalty  brought  under the provisions of this chapter listed in section 71-0501 and titles 5 through 15 inclusive and title 33 of  this  article or  upon the settlement or compromise thereof, or a fine for a violation of the provisions of this chapter listed in section 71-0501 and titles 5 through 15 inclusive and title 33 of this article, shall be paid by such person or court to the department within thirty days after receipt ther- eof.
 The department shall pay the expenses of collection and the  lawful fees  of  magistrates  and constables for services performed in criminal actions brought upon information of a conservation officer, regional and assistant  regional  conservation  officer,  special  game  protector, district  ranger,  forest  ranger,  or  member of the state police.
 Such moneys derived from fines or penalties for violations of articles 11  or 13 or title 9 of this article or from the settlement or compromise ther- eof  shall be paid by the department to the Commissioner of Taxation and Finance and credited to the  conservation  fund.
 All  other  moneys  so received by the department shall be paid to the Commissioner of Taxation and  Finance and credited to the [general fund] CONSERVATION FUND TO THE CREDIT OF THE CONSERVATION ENFORCEMENT ACCOUNT ESTABLISHED  PURSUANT  TO SUBDIVISION (K) OF SECTION EIGHTY-THREE OF THE STATE FINANCE LAW.
   § 6.
 Subdivisions 1, 2, 6, 9 and 10 of section 71-0703 of the environ-
  mental  conservation  law, subdivisions 1, 2 and 6 as amended by chapter 602 of the laws of 2003, subdivision 9 as added by chapter  267  of  the laws  of  2012 and subdivision 10 as added by chapter 330 of the laws of 2014, are amended to read as follows:
   1. Except as otherwise provided in subdivision 4, 5, 6 or  7  of  this
  section,  any  person  who  violates  any  provision of article 9 or the rules, regulations or orders promulgated pursuant thereto or  the  terms of  any  permit  issued  thereunder,  or  who  fails to perform any duty imposed by any provision thereof shall be guilty of  a  violation,  and, upon  conviction,  shall  be  punished  by  a fine of not more than [two hundred fifty] THREE HUNDRED SEVENTY-FIVE dollars,  or  by  imprisonment for  not  more than fifteen days, or by both such fine and imprisonment, and in addition thereto shall be liable to a civil penalty of  not  less than ten nor more than one hundred FIFTY dollars.
   2. The  violation  of any of the provisions of the following sections shall subject the person guilty thereof to the following civil penalties in addition to  the  liability  prescribed  in  subdivision  1  of  this
  section:
   a.
 Section 9-1113 of this chapter, [two] THREE dollars per tree;
   b.
 Subdivision  3  of  section  9-1105 of this chapter, [twenty-five] THIRTY-SEVEN dollars AND FIFTY CENTS per day;
   c.
 Subdivision 4 of section 9-1105 of this chapter, and subdivision  1 of  section  9-1117  of this chapter, [ten] FIFTEEN dollars per mile per day;
   d.
 Section 9-1115 of this chapter, [ten] FIFTEEN dollars per mile;
   e.
 Subdivision 2 of section 9-1117 of this chapter, one hundred  FIFTY dollars per each offense; and
   f.
 Section  9-1119 of this chapter, one hundred FIFTY dollars per day per locomotive.
-  With  respect to the penalty for violation of subdivision 4 of section 9-1105 of this chapter, the owner  and  every  person  engaged  in  such cutting  shall  be  liable  therefor; however, the liability for penalty shall not arise until the  expiration  of  twenty  days  after  service, personally  or  by  mail  upon  the alleged violator at [his] THEIR last
+  With respect to the penalty for violation of subdivision 4 of  section 9-1105  of  this  chapter,  the  owner  and every person engaged in such cutting shall be liable therefor; however,  the  liability  for  penalty shall  not  arise  until  the  expiration  of twenty days after service,
- S. 7086--A  5
+ S. 7086--B  5

- known place of residence of a written notice of failure to  comply  with the requirements of subdivision 4 of section 9-1105 of this chapter.
+ personally or by mail upon the alleged  violator  at  [his]  THEIR  last known  place  of residence of a written notice of failure to comply with the requirements of subdivision 4 of section 9-1105 of this chapter.
   6.  (a)  In  addition to any other penalty provided by law, any person who violates subdivision 1 of section 9-0303 of this  chapter  shall  be